 Alexa routines are amazing.
-They let you automatically make something happen (like music turning on or lights turning off) at a specific time every day, upon an Alexa voice command or any time you arrive at or leave a place.
+They let you automatically make something happen (like music turning on or lights turning off) at a specific time every day, upon an Alexa voice command, any time you arrive at or leave a place or when your morning alarm goes off.
 You set up a routine once and then it runs every time you need it to.

 Here are the 6 Alexa routines you should try:

 When I listen to music, I generally listen to my favorite playlist of the moment.
 It’s pretty easy to play a Spotify playlist on Alexa or a Pandora station on Alexa just with an Alexa voice command.
 But I can never remember the exact playlist name to summon it with Alexa.
 My solution: I created an Alexa routine that turns on the playlist whenever I say “Alexa, playlist.”

 Pro Tip #1: You can easily change the routine to play a different playlist.

 Pro Tip #2: If you want to easily summon multiple playlists, create a few routines with different Alexa command triggers.
 For example, “Alexa, morning playlist,””Alexa, relaxing playlist,””Alexa, energize playlist,” etc.

 Busy household with busy parents trying to keep multiple kids on schedule?
 Routines are a lifesaver.
 Use them to remind each of your kids about their various activities — like when to get ready for soccer practice on Sunday mornings or violin lessons on Thursday evenings.

 Here’s an example of what Alexa can do via a routine: